Gayathiri Iyer

-Gayathiri Iyer (also known as Urmila Gayathri) is an Indian actress and model from Kerala, who has acted predominantly in Hindi, Kannada, Telugu and Bengali films.
+Gayathiri Venkatagiri (also known as Gayathri Iyer) is an Indian actress and model who has acted in Kannada, Hindi, Tamil, Telugu, and Bengali films and Hindi television.

-Films
+Personal life and career

+She is from Tamilnadu, and was bought up in Kochi, Kerala.

 Her first notable film in Kannada was Namo Bhootatma, a remake of the Tamil film Yaamirukka Bayamey, produced by Eldred Kumar of RS Infotainment and starred Komal and Harish Raj as the male leads.
 Namo Bhootatma ran for 100 days in Karnataka and was well received by the audience.

 Iyer's next release was Ouija in Kannada by Vega Entertainment which was filmed in Malaysia and parts of Bangalore and Hyderabad.
 It starred Shraddha Das, Madhuri Itagi, Sayaji Shinde and Bharath.